ThatStella7922/battery-webhook/dcbattwebhook-swift/DefaultsUsed.md

   - String, contains the URL of the user's avatar image

 ## Internal Use
+- IsUsingSharedSettings
+  - Bool, used to check if we have moved the user's data to the shared container from the lgacy one.
+See SettingsUtils.swift
 - SavedDate
   - Date, stores a date to be used for other stuff
 - AutomationSavedDate